Photography Without a Light Meter

 The Sunny 16 Rule is the classic starting point.
 I knew about it even before I undertook an effort to develop my understanding of how to shoot without a light meter, but I had never really practiced it.

-Basically, the Sunny 16 Rule dictates that, under clear and bright sunny skies, the photographer should set the camera’s aperture to f/16 and its shutter speed to the fractional inverse of ISO.
+Basically, the Sunny 16 Rule dictates that, under clear and bright sunny skies, the photographer should set the camera’s aperture to f/16 and its shutter speed to the fractional inverse of ASA rating for the film in use.

 If one is shooting with ASA 100 film, for instance, the shutter speed would be set to 1/100 sec.
-If only full-stop shutter speeds are available, the photographer should go for the shutter speed closest to that.
+If that setting is not available on one’s shutter speed dial, the photographer should go for the setting closest to that.
 For ASA 100, that would be 1/125 sec. on cameras with modern shutter speed increments.

 Under different conditions with less light, the Sunny 16 Rule calls for some adjustments.
 If you are shooting under partly cloudy or hazy skies, open your aperture by one stop to f/11.
 If you’re under bright overcast, use f/8.
 If stormy clouds loom, use f/5.6.
 If you’re in open shade under clear skies, use f/4.